w3f/polkadot-wiki/docs/learn-staking.md

 ![staking](assets/NPoS/staking-keys.png)

-- **Stash:** This account holds funds bonded for participation, but delegates its staking and governance functions to controller and proxy keys.
-As a result, you may actively participate with a stash key kept in a cold wallet, meaning it stays offline all the time, possibly sharded in bank vaults.
+* **Stash:** This account holds funds bonded for participation, but delegates its staking and governance functions to controller and proxy keys.
+As a result, you may actively participate with a stash key kept in a cold wallet, meaning it stays offline all the time, possibly secured by a multi-signature wallet with member keys in different bank vaults.
 After unbonding, users must wait a certain amount of time in order to access the locked funds (600 blocks at the time of writing).
-- **Controller** This account controls its stash account's nomination of validator nodes, or authorizes operation of your own validator, switching between validating, nominating and idle.
+* **Controller** This account controls its stash account's nomination of validator nodes, or authorizes operation of your own validator, switching between validating, nominating and idle.
 It only needs enough funds to post transactions when actions are taken.
-- **Proxy** This account participates in governance on behalf of its stash account.
+* **Proxy** This account participates in governance on behalf of its stash account.
 Again, it only needs enough funds to post vote transactions.
-- **Session** Session keys are not account keys, but instead consist of several different key types used by validator nodes for different functions.
+* **Session** Session keys are not account keys, but instead consist of several different key types used by validator nodes for different functions.
 A validator operator first certifies their session keys with their controller key.
 We recommend handling session keys using only your node's RPC interface because if session keys exist elsewhere then you might equivocate and be slashed.
 We still support the legacy `--key` parameter for testnets like Alexander.

 We designed this hierarchy of separate key types so that validator operators and nominators can protect themselves much better than in systems with only one key.
 As a rule, you lose security anytime you use one key for multiple roles, or even if you use keys related by derivation.
 You should never use any account key for a "hot" session key in particular.

-Any account key (stash, controller, proxy, etc.) could be either sr25519 or ed25519.
+Any account key (stash, controller, proxy, etc.) could be either Sr25519 or Ed25519.
 At present, Polkadot session keys include one Sr25519 and several Ed25519 keys, but we shall add BLS12-381 and a zero-knowledge VRF mechanism, and parachains might employ other session key types.

 For more on how keys are used in Polkadot and the cryptography behind it [see here](learn-keys).

 ## Validators and nominators

 Since validator slots will be limited, most of those who wish to stake their DOTs and contribute economic security to the network will be nominators.
 Validators do most of the heavy lifting, they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate STF of parachains, and possibly some other responsibilities in regard to data availability.
-Nominators, on the other hand do not need to do anything once they have bonded their DOTs.
+Nominators, on the other hand, do not need to do anything once they have bonded their DOTs.
 The experience of the nominator is similar to "set it and forget it" while the validator will be doing an actual service for the network by performing the critical operations.
 For this reason, the validator has certain privileges in regard to the payout of the staking mechanism and will be able to declare its own allocation before the share is divided to nominators.

 ![staking](assets/NPoS/article-2.png)

 ### Want to stake DOTs?

-- [Nominator Guide](maintain-guides-how-to-nominate) - Become a nominator on the Alexander testnet.
+* [Nominator Guide](maintain-guides-how-to-nominate) - Become a nominator on the Alexander testnet.
-- [Validator Guide](maintain-guides-how-to-validate) - Become a validator on the Alexander testnet.
+* [Validator Guide](maintain-guides-how-to-validate) - Become a validator on the Alexander testnet.

 ## Slashing

-Slashing will happen if a validator misbehaves(e.g. always offline, attack the network or running modified software) in the network, they and their nominators will get slashed by losing a percentage of their bonded/staked DOTs.
+Slashing will happen if a validator misbehaves (e.g. always offline, attack the network or running modified software) in the network.
+They and their nominators will get slashed by losing a percentage of their bonded/staked DOTs.

-As validators have more DOTs staked, they will get slashed more, so we encourage nominators to shift their nominations to less popular validators to reduce the risk of being lost more.
+As validators have more DOTs staked, they will get slashed more, so we encourage nominators to shift their nominations to less popular validators to reduce the possible losses.

-Based on the latest Polkadot's codebase, the following slashing have been implemented:
+Based on Polkadot's latest codebase, the following slashing conditions have been implemented:

 ### Unresponsiveness

-For every session, validators will send a "I'm Online" message to indicate they are online while unresponsiveness means that the validator fails to send the heartbeat.
+For every session, validators will send an "I'm Online" message to indicate they are online.
+Failure to send the heartbeat means unresponsiveness.
 Depending on the repeated offences and how many other validators were offline, slashing will occur.
 If one-third of all validators are unresponsive, 5% of their bonded DOTs will be slashed.

 Here is the formula for calculation: